nivlab/nivturk-templates/questionnaires/uncertainty/ius12.md

     "I should be able to organize everything in advance.",                               // 5-item (predictability) "I must get away from all uncertain situations."
   ],
-  scale = [
+  scale:[
     "Not at all characteristic of me",
     "A little characteristic of me",
     "Somewhat characteristic of me",
     "Very characteristic of me",
     "Entirely characteristic of me"
   ],
-  reverse = [
+  reverse: [
     false, false, false, false, false, false,
     false, false, false, false, false, false
   ],
-  instructions = 'Read each statement carefully and select which best describes you.'
+  instructions: 'Read each statement carefully and select which best describes you.'
 }

 ```